This vegan caramel apple upside down cake recipe is one you’ll want to save. It’s the perfect dessert to make for Autumn and the holiday season!

 I’ve had a lot going on this last week, actually it’s been more like this whole last month.
 I’ve been telling you guys some of the stuff going on in my behind-the-scenes life so I don’t want to repeat, but have I mentioned how this is the time of year that our little lakeside town in Patagonia starts to come alive with tourists?
 Yeah, and the weather has been drastically turning into Spring so that’s making it hard to focus on anything inside when you can literally smell the season in the air with all the windows open (which I’m so excited it’s warm enough for that now!).
 And then, in defiance of the season, I’ve been trying to get inspired by autumn foods like this cake at the same time so it’s getting a little confusing.

-On another side note; you know, I love what I do but it’s surprisingly hard to describe what it’s like to be a food blogger.
-I mean, I know food blogging has many similarities to other hobbies or occupations as far as trying to balance the chaos and multi-task inside it, but there really is so much more to it than people think.
+On another side note; I love what I do but it’s surprisingly hard to describe what it’s like to be a food blogger.
+I mean, I know food blogging has many similarities to other hobbies or occupations.
+For example, trying to balance the chaos and multi-task everyday.
+However, there really is so much more to it than people think.
 I’ve recently tried explaining some things about it to different people, but I never feel like anyone can fully understand until they’ve done it.
 It’s the type of thing that you develop a love/hate relationship with.
 Don’t get me wrong, there is definitely more love, but my point is that it’s not all sunshine and cupcakes, it’s tough stuff.
 Just sayin’.

 So since I’ve been crunched for time more often lately, I’ve found myself dreaming up some great shortcuts to make my overall cooking easier.
 For example, this cake has been on my list for a few weeks now because I got inspired when I made my first upside down cake a few months ago.
 As soon as I flipped that skillet and saw the yummy caramelized fruit on top I pictured how good it would be with apples and also how gorgeous it would be as a layered cake so I’ve been planning to make this ever since.
 I only slightly adapted the recipe to make it fit this version and, I don’t know why exactly, but it felt like cheating somehow.

-I came to the conclusion that at the end of the day there was no way to go wrong with this whole idea.
-It was agreed that when the craving for apples hits at any time during the season, this is the go-to cake for it.
+I came to this conclusion that at the end of the day.
+There was no way to go wrong with this whole idea.
+It was agreed that the craving for apples can hit at any time during the season.
+This is the go-to cake for it.
 Oh, and a very important detail, this cake is most enjoyable while wearing cozy sweaters and/or fluffy socks!

 Layered Cinnamon Caramel Apple Upside Down Cake (Vegan)